scenarioo/scenarioo/docs/contribute/Development-Environment-Setup.md

 ## Documentation for Developers

 The published documentation under http://www.scenarioo.org/docs/develop should reflect the most recent changes of Scenarioo development.
-This is the state of our documentation on develop branch.
+This is the state of our documentation on the develop branch.

 Alternatively, you can find the newest sources of our documentation here: https://github.com/scenarioo/scenarioo/tree/develop/docs